adarsh-chakraborty/React-Notes/README.md

 ### Linking components.

 We can link components by using the `Link` component.
+Any Path not starting with / is relative.
+Any Path starting with / is absolute.

 ```javascript
 import { Link } from 'react-router-dom';